akbinod/akbinod.Tuner/README.md

 Saving behavior is determined principally by a couple of statics in TunerConfig.
 <p><b>TunerConfig.output_dir</b>: by default this is set to `./wip` Change this before you use the other functions of Tuner.</p>
 <p><b>TunerConfig.save_style</b>: This should be set to some valid combination of the flags found in `constants.SaveStyles`.
 The default is to overwrite the contents of the output file on each run, and to only save when explicitly asked to. </p>
-<p>The following are always tracked, although only saved to file under certain circumstances:
+<p>The following are always tracked, although only <a href='serialized'> serialized</a> to file under certain circumstances:
 <ul>
 <li><b>args</b>: The set of args to an invocation.</li>
 <li><b>results</b>: This could be explicitly set by your code like so <code>tuner.results=...</code>.
 If you do not set this value, tuner captures the values returned by <code>target</code> and saves them as long as they are json serializable</li>